marcoonroad/marcoonroad.github.io/_posts/2017-02-10-Introduction-to-Capability-Concepts.md

 ### Facets

-Facets are a kind of first-class (Re-)Decorators, which provide a subset of decorated capability's interface (may it be an Adaptor which reduces the exposed interface to the minimum and needed?).
+Facets are a kind of first-class "redecorators", which provide a subset of decorated capability's interface (may it be an "adaptor" which reduces the exposed interface to the minimum and needed?).
 This mechanism fulfills some part of the [Least Privilege Principle](#principle-of-least-privilege) (the non [Ambient Authority](#ambient-authority) fulfills the rest), and, thus, reduces the occurrences of the [Confused Deputy Problem](#confused-deputy-problem).
 Facets can also act like Proxies and, almost any Object Oriented Programming Language support this kind of pattern, either explicitly or implicitly, through object wrappers.
+The use of facets to restrict interfaces (and also behaviors) from Capabilities is often called as _attenuation_.

 ![Capability Facets]({{ site.baseurl }}/images/Introduction-to-Capability-Concepts/capability-facets.jpg)